Peru with Kids is Even Better When Auntie Comes to Machu Picchu Too

 7. Be flexible.

-No matter how well-planned your trip, bumps are going to happen.
+No matter how well-planned your trip may be, bumps are going to happen.
 Meltdowns.
 Complaints.
 After taking a deep breath, accept the fact that whatever happens is how your vacation was meant to be.
 Lumps and all, sometimes the happy accidents end up being the vacation stories you’ll tell for years to come.

 If you’re considering multi-generational travel, I cannot recommend it enough.
 Being able to see my Auntie fulfill her lifelong dream of seeing Machu Picchu was one of the greatest gifts I could give, but also a huge gift to receive, during a family adventure we will forever treasure.